 Public transportation: Germany’s trains, buses and trams are unusually prompt.
 If a train is scheduled to leave at 5 p.m., it’s best to be on the platform a few minutes early.

-Hotels: In 2022, hotels and bed-and-breakfast accommodations for Passion Play-goers will fill early, with many groups already rebooked from cancelled 2020 departures, so it’s wise to book as soon as possible.
+Hotels: Hotels and bed-and-breakfast accommodations for Passion Play-goers will fill early, with many groups already reserved, so it’s wise to book as soon as possible.
 In this part of Bavaria, smaller hotels, youth hostels and pensions are the norm, and they are spread out.
 A tour operator can arrange flights, land transportation and accommodations, plus meals, sightseeing and tickets to the Passion Play itself.
 In fact, it may be difficult to obtain Passion Play tickets and rooms if you aren’t part of a group.

 What to pack: Bring a variety of clothing that can be worn in dry or wet, and warm or cool weather.
 Oberammergau is located in the mountains; you can shed clothing or add layers as temperatures warm up or cool down during the day.
 A travel umbrella is always a good idea.

 Good walking shoes are a must—there are lots of cobblestone streets in Europe, and even large city sidewalks can be uneven.

 A money belt worn under clothing—containing cash, credit cards, passport and any important papers—is wise.
 Bring along several copies of your passport and put them in different places in your luggage and purse; you might even put a copy of it on your smartphone.